iTXTech/Genisys/README.md

 * Base weather system was written by **@Zzm317** and rewritten by **@PeratX**
 * **@FENGberd**'s encouragement
 * Our leaders are **@ishitatsuyuki** and **@jasonczc**

+### License
+Most codes are made by PocketMine team and licensed under LGPL.
+Some AI is proprietary, copy is prohibited.

 ### Official Development Documentation
 [Genisys Official Development Documentation Page](http://docs.mcper.cn/en-US/)